Actor Ezra Miller Charged in Vermont Burglary

 Indigenous environmental activist Chase Iron Eyes also alleges that Miller groomed his child, Tokata, who met the actor at the age of 12 during a protest of the Dakota Access Pipeline.

-Chase Iron Eyes argued in court that Miller had physically and psychologically abused Tokata, both of whom identify as nonbinary.
+Chase Iron Eyes argued in court that Miller had physically and psychologically abused Tokata.
+Miller and Tokata Iron Eyes both identify as nonbinary.

 Tokata Iron Eyes, now 18, has publicly denied being groomed and stated, "My choices are my own."